-Re-vegetating areas along creeks, streams, ponds, and wetlands to reduce erosion and sedimentation, stabilize stream banks, improve plant diversity, and improve wildlife value of sensitive areas.
-This practice can include: (a) the construction of permanent or temporary fences to exclude, limit, or seasonally graze livestock in order to prevent erosion; (b) the use of native hay to slow and spread water runoff in areas where vegetation has been recently reestablished (seeds in the hay aid in re-vegetation); (c) establishing vegetative buffer areas or filter strips along water courses or other runoff areas; (d) establishment of 3:1 upland buffer to lake basin/wetland acreage in diverse grass/legume/forb mixture to prevent sedimentation; (e) the installation of rip-rap, dredge spoil, or other barrier material - placement of material along erodible embankments to prevent erosion and protect wildlife habitat; (f) the establishment of stream crossings to provide permanent low water crossings in order to reduce or prevent erosion.
-A minimum of one project must be implemented and maintained every 10 years.
+Revegetating areas along creeks, streams, ponds, and wetlands to reduce erosion and sedimentation, stabilize streambanks, improve plant diversity, and improve wildlife value of sensitive areas.
+This practice can include: the construction of permanent or temporary fences to exclude, limit, or seasonally graze livestock in order to prevent erosion; the use of native hay to slow and spread water runoff in areas where vegetation has been recently reestablished (seeds in the hay aid in revegetation); establishing vegetative buffer areas or filter strips along water courses or other runoff areas; establishment of 3:1 upland buffer to lake basin/wetland acreage in diverse grass/legume/forb mixture to prevent sedimentation; the installation of rip-rap, dredge spoil, or other barrier material - placement of material along erodible embankments to prevent erosion and protect wildlife habitat; the establishment of stream crossings to provide permanent low water crossings in order to reduce or prevent erosion; the use of "screenings" from rice harvest that contain seeds from native vegetation to revegetate wetland areas; the use of native seeds and plants to directly establish vegetation; and the planting of Japanese millet in newly constructed wetland areas.
+This practice must be a part of an overall habitat management plan.
+A minimum of one project must be completed and maintained every 5 years, affecting a minimum of 5 acres per project.